-In recovery you will stop spending money frivolously on illicit chemicals promising to deliver a life you seek
+In recovery, you will stop spending money frivolously on illicit chemicals promising to deliver a life you seek

 -Improving social functioning

 Addiction causes you to isolate and crave to be alone.
-Depression, self-doubt, and insecurity are products of addiction.
-As your self-efficacy increases your desire to belong and participate with like-minded others increases.
+Depression, self-doubt, and insecurity are products of addiction as your self-efficacy increases your desire to belong and participate with like-minded others increases.

-Over time you’ll be able to express how you feel and asking others for help will become easier.
+Over time you’ll be able to express how you feel, and asking others for help will become easier.
 Experiencing life with others, being part of a community, and being able to express yourself creates a feeling of security, happiness, and belonging.

 – Becoming positively engaged in the wider community

-The more you begin to rely upon, trust in, and stop doubting yourself the more you will desire to connect with like-minded peers.
+The more you begin to rely upon, trust in, and stop doubting yourself, the more you will desire to connect with like-minded peers.

-As you stop relying on drugs or alcohol to provide a false sense of security you’ll start to trust yourself.
+As you stop relying on drugs or alcohol to provide a false sense of security, you’ll start to trust yourself.
 You’ll develop a stronger sense of self-acceptance.
 In your acceptance, you will find a tribe of mentors, friends, and associates in the caring recovery community.

 – Increased awareness of new interests

-As your self-esteem, love, and clarity increase you begin to uncover all the hidden gems which make you, you.
+As your self-esteem, love, and clarity increase, you begin to uncover all the hidden gems which make you, you.
 Discovering new interests, likes, and dislikes about yourself is the gift of recovery.
-Self-doubt and your ability to overcome your obsession to use drugs or alcohol help you defeat the fear of trying new recreational activities, service work, make career changes, and saying what's on your mind.
-Furthermore, your increased awareness to participate at home, work, school, or community are all assets which increase your ‘recovery capital.’
+Self-doubt and your ability to overcome your obsession to use drugs or alcohol help you defeat the fear of trying new recreational activities, service work, make career changes, and saying what’s on your mind.
+Furthermore, your increased awareness to participate at home, work, school, or community are all assets that increase your ‘recovery capital.’

-- Increasing ‘recovery capital’
+– Increasing ‘recovery capital.’

-In the book, Coming Clean: Overcoming Addiction without Treatment , Robert Granfield and William Cloud introduced the concept of “recovery capital.”
+In the book, Coming Clean: Overcoming Addiction without Treatment, Robert Granfield and William Cloud introduced the concept of “recovery capital.”
 Their definition of recovery capital is “volume of internal and external assets that can initiate and sustain recovery from alcohol and other drug problems.”

-Furthermore, Recovery capital, will differ from individual to individual and continues to change with time.
+Furthermore, Recovery capital will differ from individual to individual and continues to change with time.